IrisShaders/Iris/docs/faq.md

 > Q. Why is (insert shader) not working?

-A. That shader likely currently isn't supported, but should be in the future.
+A. That shader likely isn't supported currently, but should be in the future.

 > Q. How do I disable my shaders?